- April 11, 2014

-Business insights are under rated!
-Sure, we all collect a few at random as we burn through our business life, but there is actually a valuable methodology to getting insights that will make your business better!
+Business insights are underrated!
+Sure, we all collect a few at random as we burn through our business life, but there is actually a valuable methodology for gaining insights that will make your business better!

 I am not talking about boring informational insights you might get from reading a blog or something – these are real insights about your specific business you can act on as soon as you learn them.

-A good insight is a complete unknown until your actually do something to uncover it.
+A good insight is a complete unknown until you actually do something to uncover it.

 The Business Insight I discovered today is: _________________________________